drawar/drawar.github.io/_posts/2017-01-24-etf-portfolio.md

 <a href="https://lhvan.shinyapps.io/ETF_Portfolio/"><img src="https://raw.githubusercontent.com/drawar/drawar.github.io/master/_posts/etf-portfolio_img1.png" width="1200" height="300" />

 Update 18/05/2017: It has come to my attention that Yahoo Finance has changed their API and thus most download functions, including the one I'm using for this dashboard, will no longer work.
-If anyone is interested in developing a fix, please follow this GitHub [this][thread].
+If anyone is interested in developing a fix, please follow this GitHub [thread][thread].
 <br>